TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

  as well as for notes on method overriding.
 Similar to previous test cases, you can pair up positive (`0 errors`) and negative test cases.

-Make sure that there are no errors in tests with a `resolve x to y` clause, these tests are invalid when there are errors.
+Make sure that there are no errors in tests with a `resolve x to y` clause.
+These tests are invalid when there are errors.
 {: .notice .notice-warning}

 ### Testing Type Error Checking